Lundberg Studios 2008 "Lau I'Pala" yellow tang fish compound paperweight, by Daniel Salazar.

 Alison Ruzsa 2015 "Tom Waits for No One" silhouette and trees compound paperweight.

 Sculptures & Vessels

-Cathy Richardson 2018 "Dutch Iris" engraved surface design paperweight.
+Cathy Richardson 2020 "Sunflowers" engraved amber and white surface design cameo paperweight.

 L.H.
 Selman hosted a live auction in Chicago on September 17th, with bidders worldwide, online, by phone or absentee bid, selling close to 400 works of glass art originally owned by Arthur Rubloff, the Potter Palmers, Ella Grace Burdick and Lucy K. Kretchmer, and until several days ago, held in the permanent collection of the Art Institute of Chicago.